Jmckone1/Windows10Dock/README.md

 - Exit application
 - Right click to delete existing icon
 - Animations on interaction
-- voice over
+- Voice over

 -----------------
  Future Features
 -----------------

-- move the dock to preset on one of the four cardinal positions
+- Move the dock to preset on one of the four cardinal positions
-- add an indicator to show active applications
+- Add an indicator to show active applications
-- reorganising of icons
+- Reorganising of icons
-- drag an icon off the dock to remove
+- Drag an icon off the dock to remove
-- more themes
+- More themes
-- settings toggle for voice over
+- Settings toggle for voice over
-- documentation
+- Documentation
-- links or inclusion of project creation documentation
+- Links or inclusion of project creation documentation

 ---------------
  known issues
 ---------------
-- [ ] voice over does not function as it should, files not local to the project
+- [ ] Voice over does not function as it should, files not local to the project
-- [x] tag still appears showing icon name aswell as the custom one when hovering over a user placed icon
+- [x] Tag still appears showing icon name aswell as the custom one when hovering over a user placed icon
 - [ ] Application download issue
 - [ ] Run on system startup doesnt appear to function
+- [ ] When opening the appearance settings with any size other than the default (smallest) the dock with quickly toggle sizes